signalleaf/signalleaf.github.com/source/_posts/2013-12-10-audio-vs-file-compression.markdown

 deserves your attention - one that I wanted to write, but would rather share Scott's quality work.

-For file compression, bit rates and the effects that they have on your .mp3 file exports, though, be sure to subscribe to the RSS feed for this blog or sign up for the mailing list!
+For info on file compression, bit rates and the effects that they have on your .mp3 file exports, **be sure to subscribe the mailing list, below** and the RSS Feed for this blog!
 I'll be recording a sample podcast soon, and running it through various bit rates for .mp3 file export.
 You won't want to miss that post!